akhealth/RFP-ARIES-Support/ARIES_SUPPORT_RFP.md

 We anticipate much of this work to be performed remotely with close collaboration between the project team via digital communication methods.
-There may be some occasions where an onsite visit is required, but those will be the exception rather than the rule.
+There may be some occasions where an on-site visit is required, but those will be the exception rather than the rule.

 In the event where an on-site presence is requested, the following State